 Hike at Lake Louise to Lake Agnes Tea House and Big Beehive

 Lake Louise is a must-stop when visiting Banff in Fall to take in the beautiful turquoise water and iconic setting of the famous Chateau Lake Louise.
-The weather for Lake Louise is usually best in the morning, when the lake is more likely to be calm, however the best time to visit is really any time the sun is shining.
-This is easier said than done as the skies are usually overcast in the area in fall.
+The weather for Lake Louise in fall or anytime of year is usually best in the morning, when the lake is more likely to be calm, however the best time to visit is really any time the sun is shining.
+This is easier said than done as the skies are usually overcast in the Lake Louise area in fall.
 However, when the sun shines on Lake Louise, the water color becomes so vibrant that it seems unreal!

 Before you start your hike, make sure you stop by the shore of the lake and snap a good amount of photos.
 The view of Lake Louise is stunning regardless of what time of day or year you are going.

 The hike for a bird’s eye view of Lake Louise is very accessible, though a bit steep, to the Lake Agnes Tea House.
 The Lake Agnes Tea House is set on a quaint alpine lake and was built 120 years ago by the Canadian Pacific Railway, as a refuge for hikers, and to this day continues to serve hikers with piping hot specialty teas and homemade biscuits and sandwiches.

 You’ll appreciate your tea and biscuits even more once you realize that there is no electricity or running water at the teahouse, and all supplies are either helicoptered in at the beginning of the season or carried up the trail on the backs of the staff.

 The Lake Agnes Tea House is 2.2 miles (3.6 km) from the Chateau Lake Louise, and takes most people 1-2 hours for the hike as they gain 1,300 feet (400 m).